+261. Cultures of Oceania (3) (W) Study of the peoples and histories of Oceania.
+Emphasis on gaining general cultural literacy with special attention on expressive culture and group diversity.

+262. Cultures of Asia (3) (F) Studies of the peoples and histories of Asia.
+Emphasis on gaining general cultural literacy with special attention on expressive culture and group diversity.

+264. Cultures of Europe (3) (F, W) A survey of major European arts of music, painting, sculpture, architecture, literature, as well as philosophy and history covered through an historical approach from the classical period to the contemporary.

-- 251. Introduction to Cultural Studies Theory (3) (F, W) An introduction to the major figures in cultural studies theory from the disciplines of anthropology, communications, humanities, literary criticism, history and post-colonial studies. - 261.
-Cultures of Oceania (3) (W) Study of the peoples and histories of Oceania.
-Emphasis on gaining general cultural literacy with special attention on expressive culture and group diversity. - 262.
-Cultures of Asia (3) (F) Studies of the peoples and histories of Asia.
-Emphasis on gaining general cultural literacy with special attention on expressive culture and group diversity. - 263.
-Cultures of Asian America (3) (SP) Study of Asian American peoples and histories.
-Emphasis on gaining general cultural literacy with special attention on expressive culture and group diversity. - 266.
-Cultures of Latin America (3) (1st) Study of the peoples and histories of Latin America.
-Emphasis on gaining general cultural literacy with special attention on expressive culture and group diversity. - 390R.
+266. Cultures of Latin America (3) (Varied) Study of the peoples and histories of Latin America.
+Emphasis on gaining general cultural literacy with special attention on expressive culture and group diversity.

+390R.
 Special Topics in International Cultural Studies (1-3) (Variable).

 399R.
-Internship in International Cultural Studies (1-12) (1st, F, W, Sp, Su) Students may receive credit for applied experience in International Cultural Studies.
-Prior approval must be obtained and a program coordinated by a faculty member - 423.
-Modern Nationalism and Globalization (3) (Sp) Using the perspectives of anthropology and the humanistic disciplines, the course examines the problematic inherent in the development of the national, colonial, and post-colonial cultural formations.
-(Prerequisite: ICS 251).
+Internship in International Cultural Studies (1-12) (F, W, S) Students may receive credit for applied experience in International Cultural Studies.
+Prior approval must be obtained and a program coordinated by a faculty member and the on-site supervisor.

-and the on-site supervisor.

-490 Senior Seminar (3) (1st, F, W, Sp) Students will identify an original research project, produce a formal proposal, review the literature, conduct research, and present preliminary findings in oral and written reports.
+490 Senior Seminar (3) (F, W, S) Students will identify an original research project, produce a formal proposal, review the literature, conduct research, and present preliminary findings in oral and written reports.
 (Prerequisite: ENG 315)

 496R.
-Student Research (1-3) (1st, F, W, Sp, Su) Supervised individual research for students who have been granted a student research and development associateship.
+Student Research (1-3) (F, W, S) Supervised individual research for students who have been granted a student research and development associateship.
 Required for all associates.